kikihakiem/playground/encryption/README.md

   - Argon2id: Use recommended parameters from the Argon2 specification
 - Use random IVs unless you specifically need deterministic encryption
 - Rotate keys periodically and maintain a history of old keys for decryption
+- When rotating keys, re-encrypt all existing data with the new key and remove old keys as soon as possible
 - Store keys securely using a key management service or hardware security module

 ## Contributing